Phune23/Demo-Upload-Files/README.md

 # Demo-Upload-Files
-How to Upload Files in Node.js Using Express and Multer
+How to Upload Files in Node.js Using Express and Multer.
-# ⬇ Install `express` and `multer`:
+# ⬇ Install `Express` and `Multer`:
 ```bash
 npm install express multer
 ```